 2. A Million Junes by Emily Henry

 In Five Fingers, Michigan, the O’Donnells and the Angerts have feuded for, oh, just about a couple of centuries.
 With that rivalry ingrained inside of her, it’s no wonder that 18-year old Jack “June” O’Donnell grows up with a healthy hatred of the Angerts.
 The last thing that she expects is for sparks to fly when she meets Saul Angert.
-But fly they do, in this triumphant YA book that has been proclaimed as a modern meeting of Romeo and Juliet and One Hundred Years of Solitude.
+But fly they do in A Million Junes, a triumphant YA book that has been proclaimed as a modern meeting of Romeo and Juliet and One Hundred Years of Solitude.

-3. Amy and Roger’s Epic Detour by Morgan Matson
+3. Amy & Roger's Epic Detour by Morgan Matson

 4. Anna and the French Kiss by Stephanie Perkins